 Customized toasters began appearing in the marketplace during the ‘60s.
 Before then, toasters were mostly a luxury item, costing upwards of $25 a piece, which was a lot of money back then, even when it came to kitchen appliances.
 By the 1960s, most families could afford one.

-They came in all shapes and sizes, with most of them being compact in size.
+They came in all shapes and sizes, with most of them being compact.
 By the 1970s, the 2-slice toaster was popular and mostly sold in a gold and avocado color.

 By the 1980s, bagels and other bread products had become popular and the toaster was ready for a redesign.
 To accommodate all sorts of bread products, the slot sizes were increased.
 Heat-resistant plastics were introduced as well.

 Today, almost anyone can buy a toaster, even those on the tightest of budgets.
 It’s practically a necessity.
 Some of the newest designs are even available online through sites like BedBathandBeyond.com.

 Of course, if you shop garage sales and vintage stores, you might be able to score yourself a vintage toaster made in the 50s or 60s.

 Going back even further in history, some collectors can pick up rare items from the 1930s and ‘40s, and it’s amazing to see some of the designs that were available back then.

 Some of these items are still functional too, although some collectors are a little hesitant to use them for obvious reasons - replacement parts are non-existent and damaging a unit would decrease its inherent value as a collectible item.